 - Lots of People.
-A large percentage of human being is made up of water.
-Humans perspire to keep ourselves cooled, and that in turn adds moisture to the air.
-If you’ve got a lot of people in one place, that’s a lot of extra moisture.
+A large percentage of a human being is made up of water.
+Humans sweat to keep themselves cool, and that, in turn, adds moisture to the air.
+If you’ve got many people in one place, that’s a lot of extra moisture.

-- When you cook, there’s a lot of open vessels that water is evaporating into the air from.
+- When you cook, there are many open vessels that water is evaporating into the air from.

 - Anytime you take a shower, bath, or anything like that, you’re exposing moisture (and often steam) into the air.
 Good ventilation can help with this, but it won’t eliminate the moisture completely.

-- House Plants/Pets.
-Pets and plants, just like people, will increase the amount of moisture in the air.
+- Pets and plants, just like people, will increase the amount of moisture in the air.

 How to Reduce Humidity in Your Home

 Our homes can easily become muggy, so the important thing to know is how to combat it, reducing the moisture in the air.
-There’s a few ways to do this.
+There are a few ways to do this.

-Variable speed air conditioning units will help with these types of issues.
-You can also choose to purchase a separate dehumidifying systems, which we can install in your home for you.
+Variable-speed A/C units will help with these types of issues.
+You can also choose to purchase a separate dehumidifying system, which we can install in your home for you.
 You can also buy small dehumidifiers that you manually drain, which can also be decently effective.

 With lower amounts of moisture in the air, you’ll improve the indoor air quality, and you’ll be a lot more comfortable.